 The Mycological Society and its Programs

 We are mostly a group of amateurs supported by a number of active or retired professional mycologists, and we are eager to collect, study and identify fungi, particularly the larger mushrooms.
 Our Society encourages activities that explore the ecological role of fungi, and support the conservation of wild mushrooms.
 We do not promote the harvesting of mushrooms for commercial purposes, nor any activity that would disturb the balance of nature.
 We are a non-for-profit club, and volunteer members manage all our affairs.

-During the spring and fall of each year, our Society organizes a series of forays to various locations within about an hours drive of the perimeter of Toronto.
+During the spring and fall of each year, our Society organizes a series of educational walks and forays to various locations within about an hours drive of the perimeter of Toronto.
 These are held in the earlier part of the day on Saturdays and Sundays.
-Each foray has a designated foray leader who provides guidance to the participants.
-Please note that the MST does not provide transportation to the forays!
+Each walk and foray has a designated walk guide or foray leader who provides guidance to the participants.
+Please note that the MST does not provide transportation to walks or forays!
 Members are responsible for arranging their own transportation.

 We organize five informative meetings a year for our members.
 These are held at the Toronto Botanical Garden.
 Guest speakers are invited to give presentations on various topics associated with the field of mycology.